JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-.md

 BLASTn analysis to find what kind of host species were found in the blood meals.
 All of the species found in the BLASTn were recorded.

-Lastly, the data we collected was assembled using Posit Cloud to show all of the species that were found in the blood meals and how many blood meals were found taken from all species found, as well as if WNV was detected or not.
-Then statistical tests were performed to find if the most common species found in the blood meals, the House finch, was correlated to increase the chance of WNV being detected at a certain location and if the amount of House finches were found to increase the amount of infection.
+Next, the data we collected was assembled into bar plots to show all of the species that were found in the blood meals and how many blood meals were found taken from all species found, as well as if WNV was detected or not.

+Lastly, statistical tests were performed to find if house finches were correlated found to increase the chance of WNV being detected at a certain location and if the amount of House finches were found to increase the amount of infection.
+The statistical methods used were generalized linear models in order to determine the p-values to determine if the findings were statistically significant.

 ## Fill in 1st analysis e.g. barplots